kherron13/330_project3/SRS.md

 ## 4. System Features (Functional Requirements)

-### 4.1 Google Calendar Integration
+### 4.1 Calendar Integration

 The user will be able to create events relative to the due dates of their assignments, tests dates, and other events.
-They will also be able to integrate their own events into this calendar.
-The calendar functionality will be within its own home screen, which is navigated to from the standard bottom bar.
-The calendar view will, by default, be displayed in monthly view, but can easily be set to display weekly and daily views as well.
+They will also be able to integrate their own events into the built-in iOS calendar.
+The calendar functionality will be within its own tab.
+The calendar displays relevant information in table views.

 ### 4.2  Productivity Reminder/ Break Timer